2ndSightLab/ai-tracker/fixed.md

 The way I'm ordering this is weird sorry.
 I write the date/time and stuff I did between the two dates and times is bottom up.
 Probably should do it dff but just notes.

+## 7/15/2026

+🟢 It's working.

+🟢 Figured out why delete default vpcs wasn't working.
+It was deleting all the vpcs for every single account.
+It's green in the list now but last time it was green in the list, it didn't really work.
+I'll check it later.

+🟢 Fixed some diagram issues.
+It's kinda pretty for a simple thing.
+I like easy to read data.
+Too much complexity as it is.

+🟢 I have a retry step that only re-deploys things that failed.
+NIIIIIICCCE.
+Helping me get done faster.
+Previously deployed things aren't touched.

+🟢 Keep fiddling with error handling - so errors show up an the right time, don't get overriden, don't kill parallel processing, don't get lost in multi-threaded gaps.
+Finally think it is pretty solid.
+And models are really bad that.

+🟢 The models had an insanely hard time and still keep reverting delegatetd admin scripts for some reason.
+I keep adding more and more scrpts and explanation.
+The thing is, it requires two different roles to change and configure the services.
+By design.
+And they keep wanting to use service specific list functions that don't work.
+Not allowed.
+I had them all right but one got flipped off.
+I think it's just a data isue that will be fixed next deploy.

 ## 7/11/2026

 🟢 Fixed some things in the diagram that now has the red, yellow, green indicators.